Epsy Campbell Barr: Early life and education

 Epsy Campbell attended secondary school at Liceo Franco Costarricense and graduated from Colegio Superior de Señoritas in 1980.
 She holds higher education degrees in business administration, sociology, and political science from the University of Costa Rica, economics from the Latin University of Costa Rica, a master's in Advanced Techniques of Management and Political Decision from the Gadex Program in Madrid, Spain, and a master's in International Cooperation for Development from the Cultural and Social Studies Foundation in Madrid.
-In 2021, she was awarded an honorary doctorate by the University of Brenau.
+In 2021, she was awarded an honorary doctorate by Brenau University in Gainesville, Georgia.

 Campbell is a researcher and human rights activist focusing on women's rights, indigenous peoples, Afro-descendants, human development, social inclusion, and the environment.
 She served as the coordinator of the Network of Afro-Latin American and Afro-Caribbean Women (1997–2001) and the coordinator of the Women's Forum for Central American Integration (1996–2001).
 Additionally, she was a member of the Alliance of Afro-descendant Peoples of Latin America and the Caribbean, a founding member of the Center for Afro-Costa Rican Women, and a national and international consultant on employment, community and Afro-descendant women development, women's human rights, racism, sexism, and discrimination.
 She is also a member of the Black Parliament of the Americas.

 In Costa Rica, Campbell played a key role in the approval of the Inter-American Convention against Racism, Racial Discrimination, and Related Forms of Intolerance (2016).
 She was part of the committee that prepared the "Regional Human Development Report (RHDR) for Latin America and the Caribbean: Multidimensional Progress" (2016), coordinated by the United Nations Development Program.
 She has directed over 15 international investigations and authored 20 publications on social inclusion.